dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 ## Full Workflow

-Here is the full Github Actions workflow that we've described in this article.
+Here is the full GitHub Actions workflow that we've described in this article.
 Be sure to replace any placeholders with your own values.

 ```yaml title="DBSnapper Build Snapshot - Full Workflow" linenums="1"
 name: "DBSnapper Build Snapshot"